janaserrano/janaserrano/README.md

 - 👋 Hi, I’m @janaserrano a PhD Student at McGill University, Canada
 - 👀 I’m interested in Ecology & Conservation
 - 🌱 I’m currently learning about species uses & ecosystem services
-- 💞️ I’m looking to collaborate on extinction risk and threats to vertebrates
+- 💞️ I’m looking to collaborate on ecosystem services, extinction risk and threats to vertebrates and plants
 - 📫 How to reach me: janaina.serrano@mail.mcgill.ca (or https://twitter.com/jana_serrano)

 <!---